dcm4che/dcm4chee-arc-cdi/INSTALL.md

     and XSLT stylesheets specifing attribute coercion in incoming or outgoing DICOM messages and mapping of HL7 fields in incoming HL7 messages are not stored in LDAP.

+2. The Java EE 6 Full Profile configuration can be used as base configuration.
+To preserve the original JBoss configuration you may copy the original configuration file for JavaEE 6 Full Profile:

+        > cd $JBOSS_HOME/standalone/configuration/
+        > cp standalone-full.xml dcm4chee-arc.xml

-2. To configure the Archive to use LDAP, put the following into JBoss's configuration/standalone.xml, and adjust the parameters according to the LDAP server installed:
+3. To configure the Archive to use LDAP, put the following into JBoss's configuration/dcm4chee-arc.xml, and adjust the parameters according to the LDAP server installed:

         <system-properties>